globallyunique/beyond-data-mesh/beyond-data-mesh.md

 - *Exposures* - A way to define and describe a downstream use of your project.
 - *Macros* - Blocks of code written in Jinja, a templating language that you can reuse multiple times.

 The following pictures show examples of some dbt configuration language files.
-The first is a dbt model, which in this example, is nothing more than SQL placed in a file in the proper place in the configuration structure.
+The first is a dbt model which, in this example, is nothing more than SQL placed in a file in the proper place in the dbt configuration structure.

 <img src="./images/dbt-model.png" alt="dbt model config" width="60%">

 The next picture shows the template for the additional configuration of a model.
-It's just *configuration language* in a text file.
+It's just more *configuration language* in a text file.

 <img src="./images/dbt-model-properties.png" alt="dbt model config" width="40%">

-Models are built by accessing the data exposed by other models or source.
-This is the core of a data API for a data mesh domain.
+Models are built by accessing the data exposed by other models or sources.
+A dbt solution built using this kind of configurations can be the core of a data API for a data mesh domain.
+You use SQL or additional dbt models to access the models defined as the data products of the domains in you data mesh.
 You formally create your data products by *exposing* them.
-Dbt has some basic features to control access, e.g., Exposures, and they advancing those features rapidly.
+Dbt has some basic features to control access, e.g., the Exposures described above, and they advancing those features rapidly.

 All of the parts of a dbt solution are specified using the same kind of file-based configuration language.

-You could just use the out-of-the-box dbt features and implement a reasonable data mesh.
+This language is the first iteration of automation of our domain language.
+You could just use these basic out-of-the-box dbt features and implement a reasonable data mesh.
 All of the configuration files taken together forms a domain language for your data transformation and access workflows.
-It's a low level and business domain independent language rather than a domain specific language.
+The model specifications are the only domain specific parts created using the language.
+Dbt's language is a low level and business domain independent language rather than the domain specific language we aspire to.

 ## Dbt Macros as the Beginning of a DSL

 We move to being more of a DSL through the use of dbt macros.
 Macros, written using dbt's Jinja features, are pieces of code that can be reused multiple times.
 Using macros we can build higher-level abstractions that are specific to the business domain.
 We do this to avoid having SMEs creating new data products need to rewrite common complex logic.
 Instead, we can write it once as a macro and simplify and standardize that part of the logic.
 Programmers look at this as simply not repeating ourselves (DRY).
-More important than just avoiding repatitionis to design the macros so they align with the ubiquitous language of the domain.
+More important than just avoiding repetition we need to design the macros so they align with the ubiquitous language of the domain.
 There are significant limits to what we can do with macros and there is still a lot of dbt complexity and detail exposed.
-However, for the right audience domain specific macros can still be a major step forward.
+However, for the right audience, domain specific macros can still be a major step forward.

 Using this approach the architecture of a data mesh node (the right side of [the context picture](#beyond-data-mesh)) looks like the following.

 <img src="./images/dbt-in-mesh-node.png" alt="dbt model config" width="70%">

-The exposed dbt models are serving the **D**ata API[^data-API].
+The dbt configurations are executed as the logic of the domain to produce models.
+The exposed dbt models serve as the **D**ata API[^data-API].
 That access can be via raw SQL or by creating new dbt models outside the domain boundary that use a data product.

   [^data-API]: In the data mesh pictures, APIs with a 'D' are Data APIs.
 Those with an 'O' are operational or other types of APIs.